 But before you delve into that, it is best to understand the growing role of social media in your e-commerce business.

-For one, you can use it to create a community about your business.
+For one, you can use it to create a community for your business.
 For instance, you sell earth-friendly products.
 You can use your social media accounts to spread the word about zero-waste living and attract like-minded people who would be more open to buying your products.

 Secondly, social media is a great avenue to teach people how to use your products.
 Not to mention that you can bring your audience behind the scenes of how your products are manufactured.